On congruence modules related to Hilbert Eisenstein series: -adic modular forms

 One can define $\Lambda$-adic modular forms and $\Lambda$-adic cusp forms with respect to the specialization $v'_{k,\zeta}$ in the same manner.
 Under this definition, we say that a $\Lambda$-adic modular form $\mathcal{F}$ is of character $\chi$ if $v'_{k,\zeta}(\mathcal{F})$ is of character $\chi\omega^{-k}\rho$.
 We denote by $M'(\n,\chi;\Lambda)$ and $S'(\n,\chi;\Lambda)$ the corresponding spaces of $\Lambda$-adic modular forms and $\Lambda$-adic cusp forms, respectively.

-The reason we mention different specializations is because different places in the literature, people use different specializations.
+The reason to mention different specializations is that both specializations are used in the literature.
 For example, in \cite{Hida2} and \cite{Hida3}, Hida used the specialization $v'_{k,\zeta}$, while Wiles used the specialization $v_{k,\zeta}$ in \cite{W2} and \cite{W3}.
 Indeed, these specializations are equivalent, which will be addressed in the following lemma.